 - Active commitment to volunteerism.

 - Experience in local government, student government, or workplace leadership (paid or unpaid).

 - Knowledge of Zonta International and its programs.

 - Support in Zonta International's mission of empowering women worldwide through service and advocacy.

-The Zonta International YWPA Award Committee recommends 10 international recipients from the district/region applications to the Zonta International Board.
-After approval by the Zonta International Board, the Zonta International Foundation provides awards and certificates to the district/region, and international recipients.
+Zonta clubs each select one application to send to the Zonta governor/region representative.
+A district/region evaluating committee reviews the applications and selects one applicant per district/region to submit to Zonta International Headquarters.
+The Zonta International YWPA Committee recommends 10 international recipients from the district/region applications to the Zonta International Board.
+After approval by the Zonta International Board, the Zonta International Foundation provides awards and certificates to the district/region and international recipients.

-Applications for the 2017 Young Women in Public Affairs Award must be received by the assigned deadline that is declared by the applicant's local Zonta club.
-The 2017 recipients will be chosen by 1 July 2017.
+Applications for the 2020 Young Women in Public Affairs Award must be received by the assigned deadline that is declared by the applicant's local Zonta club.
+The 2020 recipients will be chosen by 1 July 2020.